burn-research/reduced-order-modelling/clustering/idx_vqpca_documentation.md

-# Explanation of the elements in the VQPCA algorithm
+# Explanation of the VQPCA algorithm

 ## Centroids initialization